 - Skills and experience in interpreting natural resource data are preferred

 American Forests internships are available year-round to students receiving credit for the work experience.
-We are currently accepting applicants for summer 2014 and beyond.
+We are currently accepting applicants for fall 2014 and beyond.
 To apply for a Programs internship, send a cover letter and resume to Jami Westerhold at firstname.lastname@example.org.